- Spotting Scope Reviews

 To add, this spotting device only weighs 1230 grams and has the dimensions of 17.7 in x 4.7 in x 6.7 in.
 Finally, together with the spotting scope are accessories such as a digiscoping cell phone adapter, tripod, carrying case and covers for lens and eyepiece.

-- a cell phone can be attached to record videos & save images
+- A cell phone can be attached to record videos and save images

 - Has low light gathering

-- attached cell phone is a little hard to adjust
+- Cell phone attachment can be hard to adjust

 Emarth Angled Spotting Scope